jaredvacanti/jared-dot-com/content/about/_index.md

 title = "About me"
 +++

-I'm the founder of <a href="https://noevate.org">Noevate</a>, the first enterprise introduction of the blockchain to real-world financial markets.
-Every market participant can dynamically create, trade, and robustly clear *any* financial contract &#8212; bespoke or standard "vanillas"
-&#8212; in any native currency.

 I studied economics, mathematics, &amp; physics in school and have been doing either financial or economic research as a practitioner ever since I left.